kaisha2004/Its-A-Squirrel-World/README.md

 # Project Overview

-## Central Park Squirrel Trivia
+## Inside A Squirrel's World Trivia

 ## Project Description

-Have you ever wondered why does it seem like the squirrels in Central Park are having so much fun?
-This mobile app is to unlock your inner squirrel (Come on we all have one!) and allow you to play along with your favorite furry animals.
+Have you ever stayed up at night wondering what the  Sciurus carolinensis (Eastern gray) squirrels are doing?
+Have you ever wondered why does it seem like the squirrels in Central Park have all the fun?
+With the help of 323 volunteer Squirrel Sighters who tracked over 3,000 squirrels sightings, we developed a mobile app that's designed to allow the user to unlock their inner squirrel (come on we all have one!) and play along while also learning about their favorite furry friends.

-This app offers users the opportunity to learn about the activities of squirrels in Central Park and have fun while doing it.
-We will ask users to guess the total sightings of squirrel activities while giving random facts so they're appreciation for squirrels will grow each time the game is played.
+This app will give users the unique opportunity to learn all about the activities of squirrels in Central Park and have fun while doing it.
+Specifically, we will ask users to guess the total sightings of squirrel activities while giving random facts.
+Their appreciation for squirrels will grow each time the game is played.

 ## API and Data Sample